 6️⃣ Check for the Add-ins or Plugins

 You can also check if any add-ins or plugins have been installed or removed recently.
 If you have installed or removed any add-ins or plugins from Outlook recently, it is possible that this could affect the view of your inbox.

 You can check the list of installed add-ins by going to “File” > “Options” > “Add-ins.”
 From here, you can review the list of installed add-ins and disable any that may be causing issues with the inbox view.

 🔰 Also Read: How to fix Recaptcha Error in Google Chrome?

-7️⃣ Issues with your Email Account
+7️⃣ Issues with Your Email Account

-If the issue only affects one email account, it’s possible that there may be an issue with that specific account.
+If the issue only affects one email account, there may be an issue with that specific account.
 In this case, you can try removing and re-adding the account to see if that resolves the issue.
 To do this, go to “File” > “Account Settings” > “Account Settings,” then select the affected email account and click “Remove.”
 Then, follow the prompts to re-add the account.

-Apart from this, if the mailbox was recently moved to a new server, check if the view settings were changed on the new server: If your mailbox has been moved to a new server, it’s possible that the view settings may have changed as a result.
+Apart from this, if the mailbox was recently moved to a new server, check if the view settings were changed on the new server: If your mailbox has been moved to a new server, the view settings may have changed as a result.
 In this case, you may need to check with your IT department or the server administrator to see if the view settings can be adjusted.

 8️⃣ Repair or Reinstall Outlook

 If the issue persists after trying the above steps, you may need to repair or reinstall Microsoft Outlook.
 To repair Outlook, go to “Control Panel” > “Programs” > “Programs and Features,” then select Outlook and click “Change.”
 From here, select “Repair” and follow the prompts to repair the installation.
 If repairing Outlook doesn’t resolve the issue, you may need to uninstall and reinstall the program.